top of page

 Day 5 Morning training session.
 Afternoon/Evening game (#2) vs. local team.

-Day 6 All day sightseeing to Harajuku where you can enjoy shopping and visit the Meiji Shrine.
+Day 6 Sightseeing to Harajuku where you can enjoy shopping and visit the Meiji Shrine.
 In the afternoon, visit Shibuya.

 Day 7 Morning training session.
 Afternoon/Evening game (#3) vs. local team.

-Day 8 All day sightseeing at Tokyo Disney Land.
+Day 8 All day sightseeing at Tokyo Disneyland.
+Evening game (#4).

 Price per person: